 Another tricky area is asking questions about whether a candidate has ever been arrested.
 Many states have adopted laws or policies which impact what employers can ask job candidates about their criminal history prior to evaluating their qualifications.
 Contemporaries can help you with the proper questions to ask in this situation.

 Regulations regarding certain interview questions are continually changing and it can be hard to keep up.
 Contemporaries always stays up to date on new laws and legal interpretation of existing laws, so you can feel confident that all interviews adhere to fair hiring practices.
-By working with us, your business avoids liability since we take care of the entire process for you.
+By working with our employment agency, your business avoids liability since we take care of the entire process for you.
 Call Contemporaries at 301-565-0445 and let’s take the stress and confusion out of hiring the most qualified candidate for the job!